icdevs/Icdevs_mainsite/_posts/2023-01-09-43-Pipelinify Updates - Motoko.md

 ## Bounty Details

-* Bounty Amount: $4,000 USD of ICP at award date - $4,000 USD of ICP Match Available
+* Bounty Amount: $4,000 USD of ICP at award date.
-* ICDevs.org DFINITY Foundation Grant Match Available: $4000 USD of ICP at award time - (For every ICP sent to 4dc0678d04c632921a7e5b913a4e3f185a3b48e2da6cba71f4be1e86272a789b, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 100 ICP donated, After 100 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org Bounty Acceleration: For each 1 ICP sent to 269b560f921487247b75d5507c9af250af3a932c372111fa5fbb66eba64354c5, ICDevs.org will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives.
-* Project Type: Team
+* Project Type: Individual
-* Opened: 02/01/2023
+* Opened: 01/09/2023
-* Time Commitment: Weeks
+* Time Commitment: Days
 * Project Type: Library
-* Experience Type: Intermediate - Motoko; Intermediate - EVM;
+* Experience Type: Beginner - Motoko;

 ## Description

-As we make progress to further integrating EVM based blockchains with motoko, we need more EVM based tools.
-While Bounty #29 seeks a short term solution, this bounty seeks to implement the fundamental libraries needed to build and verify transactions and data on motoko canisters without having make an async call to a utility canister.

-To execute this bounty you need to implement the creation, encoding, and decoding of EVM based transactions in Motoko.
-This work has been replicated in RUST at https://github.com/nikolas-con/ic-evm-sign and you should generally follow the candid structures used in this project and replicate the functionality in motoko.
-The library should be set up to work with vessel and MOPS.

-The library should support multiple network ids and transaction types like Legacy, EIP1559, EIP2930.

-You should also implement the various helper functions in the Ethereum js library:  https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/util with proper tests.

-Completing this bounty will give the developer the chance to tackle [Bounty 27a - No Key Wallet Motoko](/bounties/2022/09/14/NoKey-Wallet-Motoko.html) which will finalize the functionality and use t-ecdsa to sign and manage these transactions.
+[Pipelinify.mo](https://github.com/skilesare/pipelinify.mo) is a utility library that allows for a number of automation tasks in motoko, including moving data between canisters.

+In this bounty you will:

+1. Add documention about how pipelinify works.
+2. Create examples for:
+    * Moving a file from one server to another
+    * Extending a process to run across multiple rounds
+3. Add the timer API to automate the execution of multi-round tasks.
+4. Update from Hashmap to [Map](https://github.com/ZhenyaUsenko/motoko-hash-map) v0.7.0
+5. Configure for vessel and MOPs.

-This bounty gives the opportunity to:
+This bounty gives the opportunity to

+* learn about Motoko
-* learn motoko
+* learn about async message flow
-* learn about evms and transaction types
+* learn about timers

 ## To apply for this bounty you should: